akirarika/milkio/docs/en/subscribe.md

 ## Cancel Subscriptions

 When you execute subscription function, the return value will be a cancelling subscription function.
-The subscription will be unsubscribed after you execute it.
+The subscription will be unsubscribed after you execute it:
-当你执行了订阅函数后，返回值将是一个退订函数，执行它，会将此订阅退订：

 ```js
 const unsubscribe = configState.data.foo$((value, key) => {